Author Interview with Sandra Kerns

 Is there anything you would like to share with regard your view on characters that might bring light to an aspiring writer?

 Characters are the heart-blood of your story.
 It doesn’t matter what genre you write, characters breathe life into your words.
 Take time to get to know your characters.
 Be willing to heavily edit your earliest version of the story because as you write you’ll learn things about your characters you didn’t know in the beginning.
-Even if you do detailed character sketches, forms, profiles, or my personal favourite interviews, you won’t really KNOW them until you start writing the story.
+Even if you do detailed character sketches, forms, profiles, or my personal favorite interviews, you won’t really KNOW them until you start writing the story.
 Enjoy the process and get to know them.

 Many writers work several projects during the same period, are you one of those.
 Tell us your latest news about your current work.